jordanderson/vagrant-postgis2/README.md

 Description
 ===========

-Vagrant box (pecise64) ready to use with PostgreSQL 9.1 + PostGIS 2 (configured to allow remote connections).
+Vagrant box (pecise64) ready to use with PostgreSQL 9.1 + PostGIS 2 (configured to allow remote connections) + pgRouting.

 Installation
 ============

-* `git clone git@github.com:rogelio2k/vagrant-postgis2.git` (clone the project)
+* `git clone git@github.com:jordanderson/vagrant-postgis2.git` (clone the project)
 * `cd vagrant-postgis2` (move into the project directory)
 * `git submodule init` (initialise git submodules)
 * `git submodule update` (update git submodules)
 * `vagrant up` (start using it!)

-The new vagrant VM will be ready to accept incoming connections on `localhost` post `5432`.
+The new vagrant VM will be ready to accept incoming connections on `localhost` post `6969`.
 The default password for the `postgres` user is `postgres`.

 License and Author